Mental health services for individuals under supervision

 B.C. is the only province with a Director of Mental Health Services, and each of its correctional centres has:

-- A mental health professional who coordinates services for inmates with mental illness
+- Mental health professionals who co-ordinate services for people with mental illness.

-- A mental health liaison officer who is a correctional officer with specialized training in mental health issues
+- Mental health liaison officers who are correctional officers with specialized training in supporting individuals with mental health needs.

 The strategy includes seven key elements:

 - Transitional services and support

 - Staff education, training and support